-- This basically means that if you pay Wells Fargo, for example, each month, they are your servicer…not necessarily the owner of your loan).
+- This basically means that if borrowers pay Wells Fargo, for example, each month, they are their servicer…not necessarily mean they are not the owner of their loan

-This can be a long and frustrating process but there is light at the end of the tunnel.
+- This can be a long and frustrating process but there is light at the end of the tunnel

 Home Affordable Refinance Program is for homeowners with underwater mortgages.
 However, many home prices nationwide have increased substantially in value.
 HARP has been extended until December 31st, 2018.
 Will there be another extension of the Home Affordable Refinance Program?

 Word on the street is that Fannie/Freddie will not be extending HARP.
 Fannie Mae will be launching a new loan program effective January 1st, 2019.

 Fannie Mae’s new mortgage program is the following: